m5kro/Mifare-Ultralight-Updated/README.md

 An attempt to update the Mifare++ Ultralight apk to support android 14

 # Current Status
-Android is willing to install but app is crashing on startup
+Android is willing to install ✅<br>
+App Starts up ✅<br>
+Crashes when reading ❌